Annual Meeting 2026 and Wine Reception

 About Judge John Erlick, AB '75:

 Judge John Erlick '75 was the longest-serving president in the history of the Harvard Club of Seattle, leading our alumni community from 1993 to 1999.
-He has since served continuously on the Club's board of directors and in various other leadership capacities, most recently as co-chair of the Schools & Scholarship Committee (2017-2020).
+He has since served continuously on the Club's board of directors for many years and in various other leadership capacities, including co-chair of the Schools & Scholarship Committee (2017-2020).

 We thank Judge Erlick for his superb record of service and leadership on behalf of Harvard and the King County community!